Easy Training Tricks for Preventing Pitbull Aggression

 I noticed a number of things that the human was doing that likely confused Nelly as to what her role in the home was.
 Being found on the street, we don’t know about her backstory, but from what I observed, she seemed to be reactive in a territorial or protective way.

-I suggested a number of small changes to help shift the leader follower dynamic in the home.
-This transition needs to take place in order for Nelly to stop thinking her role is to be a protective dog when people come to the home or to dogs she sees on walks.
+I suggested a number of small changes to help shift the leader-follower dynamic in the home.
+Nelly needs to change her thinking.
+She should not feel that her job is to protect when people visit.
+This also applies to other dogs she sees on walks.

 I recommended Nelly’s guardian move her dog bed away from the current location next to the front door and near a window that looks down into the yard.
 This perch certainly confused Nelly into thinking part of her job was door guard.

-To make it easier for Nelly to be calm when new guests arrived, I showed her guardian how to teach her to go to a spot several feet away from the door (command word “off duty”) and the dog understood what I was asking after only one repetition.
+To help Nelly stay calm when new guests arrived, I showed her guardian a simple trick.
+I taught her to send Nelly to a spot a few feet from the door.
+The command word is “off duty.”
+Nelly understood what I wanted after just one try.

 To address Nelly’s leash aggression towards dogs on walks, I went over a focus exercise.

-Being able to redirect Nelly’s attention will greatly improve her behavior if her guardian gets her attention before she can act aggressive to another dog.
+Redirecting Nelly’s attention will help her behave better.
+Her guardian should get her focus before she acts aggressively toward another dog.
 Stopping dog aggression is all about good timing and redirection.

 By the end of the session, Nelly was already following the new rules and was responding to the new commands.
 Her guardian’s responses and reaction times had improved significantly as well.